Male Using A Calculator At His Desk Stock Photo

 Many forms of disability income, such as Supplemental Security Income (SSI) are based on limited resources and income.
 Others are based simply on how severe your disability is.
 Social Security Disability Income (SSDI), on the other hand, requires you to have worked and paid taxes into the Social Security system for a certain period of time.
-Learn how your monthly SSDI payment is calculated and how other sources of disability income can affect the benefits you receive.
+Learn how your monthly SSDI payment is calculated, what impacts the benefits you receive, and when to contact a Social Security disability lawyer in North Carolina.

 Your SSDI Payment is Based on Your Covered Earnings